stijn-veren/useful/javascript.md

 console.log(res) // 3
 ```

-## find the maximum number in an array of numbers
+## Find the maximum number in an array of numbers

 ```javascript
 const arr = [1, 2, 3]